0xCAFEDECAF/VanBus/README.md

 2. Use a [SN65HVD230] transceiver, connected with its CANH and CANL pins to the vehicle's VAN bus.
-   The SN65HVD230 transceiver already has 3.3V logic, so it is possible to directly connect the CRX pin of the transceiver to a GPIO ping of your ESP8266 board.
+   The SN65HVD230 transceiver already has 3.3V logic, so it is possible to directly connect the CRX pin of the transceiver to a GPIO pin of your ESP8266 board.

 3. The simplest schematic is not to use a transceiver at all, but connect the VAN DATA line to GrouND using two 4.7 kOhm resistors.
 Connect the GPIO pin of your ESP8266 board to the 1:2 [voltage divider] that is thus